-Also, our own search of the scientific literature shows that low-fat diets have never significantly outperformed low-carbohydrate diets out of 62 randomised controlled trials.
-Whereas low-carbohydrate diets have significantly outperformed low-fat diets 31 out of 62 randomised controlled trials. www.PHCuk.org/RCTs
+Also, our own research shows that low-fat diets have never significantly outperformed low-carbohydrate diets in 67 randomised controlled trials.
+Whereas low-carbohydrate diets have significantly outperformed low-fat diets in 36 out of 67 randomised controlled trials. https://www.PHCuk.org/RCTs

 Can a low-carbohydrate diet of real foods help with type 2 diabetes?

 Yes.
 The most recent meta-analysis found that low-carbohydrate diets were more effective than low-fat diets in improving weight, HbA1c, HDL cholesterol and triglycerides. https://doi.org/10.3390/nu12072005